drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/e_model.png){: loading=lazy }
 #### 'Tox' - Toxicity: Side-Effects

-One well-known system for the prediction of toxicity is DEREK.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/tox---toxicity-side-effects-7d1f382d'><i class='fa fa-play' aria-hidden='true'></i></button>One well-known system for the prediction of toxicity is DEREK.
 It is rule-based and performs exact substructural matching for the determination of possible toxic effects.
 Some of its learned rules are illustrated below.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.

 ![](https://media.drugdesign.org/course/molecular-similarity/tox_model.png){: loading=lazy }
 ### Prediction of Solubility

-Physicochemical properties such as solubility are often easier to predict than properties such as bioactivity since they are non-directional (one does not have to consider external forces such as the receptor, which might for example cause steric repulsion).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/prediction-solubility-362a1e3b'><i class='fa fa-play' aria-hidden='true'></i></button>Physicochemical properties such as solubility are often easier to predict than properties such as bioactivity since they are non-directional (one does not have to consider external forces such as the receptor, which might for example cause steric repulsion).
 Solubility is determined by interactions between the molecular surface and the solvent.
 Strong correlations can be seen for example between the dipole moment or the charge or the lipophilicity of a molecule and its solubility.
 Still, interactions in the solid state also influence solubility and these are difficult to predict.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer